How Is Big Data Changing Education?

 You Might Also Enjoy…

 Using big data in this manner has had mixed results.
-What it can do is take the statistical lessons of millions of other students, plug another student's current performance into a template created from crunching all that data, and let the student, and their counselors, see a picture of their likelihood for success in any area of academic interest based the relationship of the real time information being generated, and the lessons distilled from the previously accumulated big data.
+What it can do is take the statistical lessons of millions of other students, plug another student's current performance into a template created from crunching all that data, and let the student, and their counselors, see a picture of their likelihood for success in any area of academic interest-based the relationship of the real-time information being generated, and the lessons distilled from the previously accumulated big data.

-This very method has already been used to point out to many students that their childhood dream of becoming a nuclear scientist is just not in the cards for them – and then direct them toward choices that big data generated conclusions indicate to be a better match.
+This very method has already been used to point out to many students that their childhood dream of becoming a nuclear scientist is just not in the cards for them – and then direct them toward choices that big data-generated conclusions indicate to be a better match.

 Does it work?
 Well, universities employing this basic methodology have definitely moved many statistical indicators of success in the right direction over the last few years.
 Students are being retained at higher levels, and more are graduating.
 But it all seems a little too mechanical to some educators and administrators.
-Many feel that over reliance on big data determinants is producing technically proficient, but less than fulfilled graduates.
+Many feel that over-reliance on big data determinants is producing technically proficient, but less than fulfilled graduates.

 They worry that using big data too aggressively inhibits the intangibles of challenge and perseverance, traits that have sustained many through a difficult path to ultimate success and happiness.
 Perhaps one lesson to drawn thus far is that no one thing is the answer to anything.
 And that goes for big data too.